The geometry of maximal representations of surface groups into SO(2,n): Maximal representations into

 where $\eta^\dagger=q_{\Uu}^{-1}\circ\eta^T\circ q_\Vv\in H^0(\Hom(\Vv,\Uu)\otimes \mathcal{K}).$ Note that

 Appropriate notions of poly-stability exist for $\mathrm{G}$-Higgs bundles \cite{HiggsPairsSTABILITY}.
 However, for our considerations, the following definition will suffice.

-\begin{defi} An $\SL(n,\C)$-Higgs bundle $(\Ee,\Phi)$ is stable if for all sub-bundles $\Ff\subset\Ee$ with $\Phi(\Ff)\subset\Ff\otimes \mathcal{K}$ we have $\deg(\Ff)<0;$ $(\Ee,\Phi)$ is called poly-stable if it is direct sum of stable $\SL(n_j,\C)$-Higgs bundles.
-An $\SO_0(2,n+1)$-Higgs bundle is poly-stable if and only if the $\SL(n+3,\C)$-Higgs bundle \eqref{eq:SL(n+3,C)HiggsBundle} is poly-stable. \end{defi} \textbf{From Higgs bundles to representations.} A Hermitian metric $h$ on a bundle $\Ee$ defines an isomorphism $h:\Ee\to\overline{\Ee^*}.$ Poly-stability is equivalent to existence of a Hermitian metric solving certain gauge theoretic equations which we refer to as the {\em Higgs bundle equations}.
+\begin{defi} Let $(\Ee,\Phi)$ be a $\mathrm{GL}(n,\C)$-Higgs bundle with $\deg(\Ee)=0$ or an $\SL(n,\C)$-Higgs bundle.
+Then $(\Ee,\Phi)$ is called \begin{itemize} \item stable if for all proper sub-bundles $\Ff\subset\Ee$ with $\Phi(\Ff)\subset\Ff\otimes \mathcal{K}$ we have $\deg(\Ff)<0.$ \item polystable if it is direct sum of stable $\mathrm{GL}(n_j,\C)$-Higgs bundles $(\Ee_j,\Phi_j)$ with $\deg(\Ee_j)=0$ for all $j$. \end{itemize} An $\SO_0(2,n+1)$-Higgs bundle is poly-stable if and only if the $\SL(n+3,\C)$-Higgs bundle \eqref{eq:SL(n+3,C)HiggsBundle} is poly-stable. \end{defi} \textbf{From Higgs bundles to representations.} Poly-stability is equivalent to existence of a Hermitian metric solving certain gauge theoretic equations which we refer to as the {\em self-duality equations}.
 This was proven by Hitchin \cite{hitchinselfduality} for $\SL(2,\C)$ and Simpson \cite{simpsonVHS} for semi-simple complex Lie groups, see \cite{HiggsPairsSTABILITY} for the statement for real reductive groups.
-The $\SO_0(2,n+1)$-version we need is the following.